kadams54/tint-polaroid/README.md

 For me, [polaroids](https://en.wikipedia.org/wiki/Instant_film) were the original instant-gratification photos, long before social media came along.
 Anyone who grew up in the 80s remembers shaking a photo, waiting for it to slowly appear before your eyes.
-This theme harkens back to the original, presenting the images in an organized (but not too precise) manner.
-I can picture this theme scrolling through the day's photos on a TV display at a park's visitor center.
+This theme goes retro, styling the images as polaroid photos and presenting them in an organized (but not too precise) manner.
+This theme is perfect for showing the day's photos on a TV display at a park's visitor center.

-While I've focused on American's parks for the demo, the theme is more generally useful for a variety of tourist destinations.
+While I've focused on America's parks for the demo, the theme is more generally useful for a variety of tourist destinations.

 ## Challenges Encountered